Office-of-Digital-Services/California-State-Web-Template-react/docs/Components.md

 ## Accordion
-<p class="description">The Accordion component is dynamic and can generate a Basic Accordion or Accordion list depending on the value of the `type` prop.</p>
+<p className="description">The Accordion component is dynamic and can generate a Basic Accordion or Accordion list depending on the value of the `type` prop.</p>

 ### Basic Accordion
 ```